 If you’re serious enough about live TV to want to record it on a regular basis, then the extra £30 for double the amount of space feels like a no-brainer.

 Humax has had great success with its What Hi-Fi?
-Award-winning FVP-5000T set-top box and, four years down the line, a replacement has been long overdue.
-For both specs and looks, the Aura is the upgrade we’ve been waiting for.
+Award-winning FVP-5000T set-top box and, four years into its life, a replacement was long overdue when the Aura launched in 2020.
+For both specs and looks, the Aura was the upgrade we had been waiting for.

-Stand the two next to one another and the sculpted lines of the low slung Aura more easily fit into the category of contemporary industrial design.
+Stand the two next to one another and the sculpted lines of the low-slung Aura more easily fit into the category of contemporary industrial design, and while it's large by the standards of streaming boxes such as the Sky Stream Puck, it still looks fairly smart today.

 The Aura is a tidy 26cm by 20cm box that takes up about the same space as your wi-fi router.
 Its gloss black body is accented by an LED strip on the underside, which changes from red to blue to violet to orange depending on whether it’s off, on, recording or recording in standby.
 It’s a useful indicator and reminiscent of K.I.T.T from Knight Rider in standby mode.